Quia Emptores: Background

 The Normans mandated primogeniture inheritance; here William Duke of Normandy is shown in the Bayeux Tapestry.

 Prior to the Norman Conquest of England in 1066, the Anglo-Saxon law of land succession was customary.
-Land, or folkland as it was called, was held in allodial title by the group, meaning the group held the land.
-It was probably of little relevance when the titular head of the clan or family died.
-Traditional lands continued to be held in community by the group.
+Land, or folkland as it was called, was held in allodial title by a family or clan, meaning the group collectively held the land.
+It was probably of little relevance when the titular head of the clan or family died - traditional lands probably continued to be held by the community.
 The exact nature of allodialism as it existed in Anglo-Saxon England has been debated, but to no definitive end.
-On one side, it has been argued that in the mark system Saxon allodialism was a highly idealistic socialist/communitarian state.
-Countering this utopian view was Numa Denis Fustel de Coulanges in his essay "The Origins of Property in Land", and Frederic William Maitland who found it to be inconsistent with extant Anglo-Saxon documents from pre-Norman times.
+It has been argued that in the mark system Saxon allodialism was a highly idealistic socialist/communitarian state.
+Numa Denis Fustel de Coulanges, in his essay "The Origins of Property in Land", and Frederic William Maitland both criticised this view and found it to be inconsistent with extant Anglo-Saxon documents from pre-Norman times.

 After the Conquest, the rule became one of primogeniture inheritance, meaning the eldest surviving son became the sole heir of the baronial estate.
 The intent of primogeniture inheritance was to keep large land holdings in the hands of a relatively few, trustworthy lords.
 The other sons could be accommodated by becoming under-lords to the surviving heir.
 The eldest would accept the younger brothers "in homage" in return for their allegiance.
 This was a process called subinfeudation.
 Even commoners could subinfeudate to their social inferiors.
 Large pieces of land were given to the great lords by the Norman Crown.
-Land title under William was a life tenure, meaning the land would pass back to the Crown upon the death of the lord.
+Land title under William I was a life tenure, meaning the land would pass back to the Crown upon the death of the lord.
 These lands were then subinfeudated to lesser lords.
 Landholdings in England were of this pattern: large land grants issued to the great lords by the Crown.
 These were divided up among the younger sons, who then subinfeudated them to lesser lords and commoners.
 These in turn "accepted in homage" their lessers who held even smaller parcels of land.
 Determining who owed what feudal incidences filled the court dockets for generations.
 With the passage of time, land tenures came to be inherited by the survivors of the great lords upon their deaths.
 Accompanying the Norman change in inheritance was a recognition of the ability of even the lowest of landholders the right of inheritance.
 In the 12th century, this custom was extended to the commoners.
 It was discovered that granting an interest in the passage of land to their children, commoners would tend the land with greater economy.
 The children of tenants were assured their inheritance in the land.
 This also meant, as a practicality, the land could be sold or bequeathed to the Church.
 The ancient method of the Normans was a grant to the Church in frankalmoin.